JackLawhorn/Heavens-Above-Gardens-Below/Posts/Pact magics.md

 dg-publish: true
 Posted: 02.06.2023
 tag: '#MagicSystemMonday'
-aliases: pact magic, pact, pacts, pact-bound, patron
+aliases: pact magic, pact, pacts, pact-bound
 parent: ['[[Magics in the Known World]]', '[[Discoveries in the Known World]]']

 previous: '[[Naming of the Great Houses]]'